 But Agile methods alone don’t get the work done.
 For that, you need a collection of reliable tools.

-Let’s take a look at the top software development tools used by Agile teams for project management, build management, coding, testing, version control, and deployment.
+Let’s take a look at the top Agile software development tools for project management, build management, coding, testing, version control, and deployment.

 Agile Project Management Tools

 Most Agile software development teams rely on Jira for project management.
 One of the first Agile methodology tools, Jira’s user interface provides a Kanban-style overview of tasks and gives users a choice of Scrum, Kanban, and hybrid agile models to use for project management.

 Jira allows you to assign tasks to specific team members and track individual and team progress.
 You can also identify and solve issues and blockers.
 When it comes to reporting, Jira gives you the ability to easily generate sprint reports, burndown charts, release burndowns, and velocity charts.
 Real-time data fuels each report, allowing you to get an up-to-the-minute view of your overall progress and productivity.